cryptomator/cryptomator.github.io/_i18n/sponsors_en.md

   choose: Choose
   notice: >
     Minimum term 1 year, payment annually in advance.
 Sponsors are listed chronologically within the selected tier.
 The logo will be put online within 5 working days after receipt of payment.
 You will receive an invoice with VAT. <a href="mailto:sales@cryptomator.org">Contact us</a> if you have questions.
+recurringDonation:
+  title: Recurring Donation
+  content: >
+    You can also <a href="#payment-modal" data-toggle="modal">donate</a> a custom amount.
+Choose between a one-time and monthly donation.
+Recurring donations are currently only available for credit cards.
+Monthly payments can be <a href="/support/">canceled</a> anytime.
 ---